Meet Tara M., BFIT Class of 2011

 Tara first enrolled in a large 4-year university where most of her classes were held in large lecture halls with little to no hands-on learning.
 The lack of attention and practical application of skills was what made Tara decide to drop out in her first year.
 Eight years went by before she decided to try again and earn her college degree.
 She’d always been interested in buildings and architecture.
 “From a young age, I loved to see how an empty space becomes a finished building.”

 A web search led her to Benjamin Franklin Institute of Technology (BFIT).
 After touring the college and meeting with the admissions team, Tara knew that it was the right place for her.
 “I liked the small size and the fact that the college was located in the heart of Boston.”

 After graduating from BFIT in 2011 with an associate of science degree, Tara took advantage of the college’s articulation agreement with Wentworth Institute of Technology and transferred all of her credits, earning her B.S. degree in Facilities Management in two years.
 Soon after, she was hired by GE Aviation.
 GE Aviation is the world’s leading producer of large and small jet engines for commercial and military aircrafts.
-GE Aviation is part of General Electric, which is one of the world's largest corporations.

 “I got my job with GE Aviation because of my technical background in architecture,” Tara says.
 She credits BFIT with giving her the technical knowledge and with teaching her the 21st century communication skills necessary to be successful in her leadership role in management.

 Watch the program video for the college’s Building Technology & Design program to hear from Tara directly.